payu-india/CMS-Chatbot/docs/WEB Integration/bank-and-card-codes-for-integration/wallet-codes.md

 next:
   description: ''
 ---
 In the Merchant Hosted Checkout integration, you must use **CASH** with the **pg** parameter for collecting payment using wallets.
 The following table provides the codes for the leading wallets in India.
-This code must be used as a value with the **<<glossary:bankcode>>** parameter.
+This code must be used as a value with the **<Glossary>bankcode</Glossary>** parameter.

 | **Wallet**   | **bankcode** |
 | ------------ | ------------ |